stenglein-lab/MIP_280A4_Fall_2022/exercises/assembly_exercise.md

 - --no-unal: don't report unmapped reads in the sam file
 - --threads 24: use 24 threads (24 CPUs) to make bowtie2 run faster
 - -S: name of the sam format output file that will be generated
-- --un-conc: put read pairs that don't map into new fastq files with this name
+- --un-conc: put read pairs that *don't* map into new fastq files with this name

 #### Questions about this mapping

 - What percentage of reads mapped to the nuclear boa constrictor genome (nuclear + mitochondrial)?
 [This is the "overall alignment rate"]
 - How does this compare to the percentage of reads that mapped to just the mitochondrial genome?
-- Does it make sense that this percentage of reads mapped to the entire genome?
+- Does it make sense biologically that this percentage of reads mapped to the entire genome?
 - What might be the source or sources of non-mapping reads?
 - The non-mapping reads should be in new files named `SRR1984309_not_boa_mapped.1.fastq` and `SRR1984309_not_boa_mapped.2.fastq`.
 How many reads are in each of these files?